keugenek/plantuml-ent-kit/README.md

 ## Configure PlantUML Extension (if necessary):
 Open the settings (File > Preferences > Settings), search for PlantUML, and configure any necessary settings such as the PlantUML server or local render settings.

+* Make sure to set up 'java' location if it is not in path folder.
+* Configure output folder, default format, etc.

 ## Create a New PlantUML File:
 Create a new file with a .puml extension, and start modeling your entities as shown in the example above.